Paseka9941/Advert/README.md

 Production
 # advert
-The problem my code is about advertising  two types of properties which are business property and residence property.
-My code shows the difference between the two properties with regards to equipments availaible to those properties, and it also displays  the difference of calculating monthly rents of the two properties.
+my code is about a publishing organization which publishes adverts for specific companies.
+It calculates the amount of money due for each advert per placement.
+It also provides a code for each enquiry of an advert